MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  ### Section(s)

  [Open Access](https://book.the-turing-way.org/reproducible-research/open/open-access) and at least one other section.
-Let your fellow learners know what your main take away has been.

  ### Exercise(s)